astuff/pacmod_game_control/README.md

 | VEHICLE_HCV | ROS | PACMod3 | [PGC Driver with message migration](https://github.com/astuff/pacmod_game_control/tree/maint/pacmod_msg_migration) |
 | VEHICLE_FTT | ROS | PACMod3 | [PGC Driver with message migration](https://github.com/astuff/pacmod_game_control/tree/maint/pacmod_msg_migration) |
 More coming soon...

+**Note**
+- In case the joystick controller gets disconnected, the system will remain enabled and hold the last commands unless its overridden.
+Exception handling for this is currently being implemented and tested for time being.
+- Please press the "disable" button firmly when commanding disable through joystick.
+Debounce implementation for this is currently being implemented and tested for time being.